RightStockAI/help-center/github-pages-deployment-guide.md

    - Go to your repository settings on GitHub
    - Navigate to "Pages" section
    - Set Source to "GitHub Actions"

+3. **Wait for First Deployment:**
-   - The workflow will automatically deploy your site on the next push
+   - The workflow will automatically start (check the "Actions" tab)
+   - It will create the `gh-pages` branch and deploy your site
+   - This happens automatically - no manual deployment needed!

+**Important:** You do NOT need to run `npm run deploy` manually.
+The GitHub Actions workflow handles everything automatically.

+### 🔧 Workflow Updated

+I've updated the workflow to use GitHub's modern Pages deployment method:
+- Uses `actions/upload-pages-artifact` and `actions/deploy-pages`
+- No longer depends on creating a `gh-pages` branch manually
+- More reliable and faster deployment
+- Better error handling

 ### Option 3: Manual Deployment with SSH